-After the February reading week, applications will be re-opened for any programs that still have space available.
-If you apply during this time, your application will be reviewing on a first-come first-considered basis.
-You can expect to hear back within 2 weeks of submitting your complete application.
+After the priority round period, applications will be reviewed on a rolling application deadline where we accept applications on a first come, first considered basis.
+If you have submitted your application during this period, you can expect to hear back within 1-2 weeks of submitting your complete application package.